 Step 5: Think About Images

-For many other blogs, you can rely on stock images to get the job done.
+For many other sites, you can rely on stock images to get the job done.
 Unfortunately, this just isn’t true for beauty blogs.
-Great photography is the key to a successful beauty blog.
+Great photography is the key to a successful beauty site.

 However, this isn’t to say you immediately need to break the bank purchasing a fancy camera (although it does help).
 Most phones nowadays have decent enough cameras to get you started.
 If you take your photos in direct sunlight and against a white backdrop, they’ll certainly suffice.
 This setup is a great place to start, and you can start to think about more complicated blog photography later down the line.